soffes/blog/published/2012-06-01-having-less/having-less.markdown

 ---
-title: Having Less
+tags:
-categories: life
+- life
 ---

+# Having Less

 When I left my last job a few months ago, I decided to simplify.
 Partly to save money to pay for my expenses and partly to just have less stuff.